sharonajayi/Distributed-Data-Structures/README.md

 **-> Client variables & methods:**

+public int ClientIP

 Update:

+       protected void add(int value)

-       add() -appends to the end of the linked list
+              -appends to the end of the linked list

+       protected void insert(int post, int value)

-       insert() -add int in a specified index of the liked list
+              -add int in a specified index of the liked list

+       protected void delete(int value)

-       delete() -removes int in a specified index of the linked list
+              -removes int in a specified index of the linked list

+protected void rollback()

-rollback() -loads the last committed version (only occurs one time)
+       -loads the last committed version (only occurs one time)

+protected LinkedList<integer> view()

-view() -retives the data structure
+       -retives the data structure

+protected boolean commit()

-commit() -load the latest version to disk
+       -load the latest version to disk

 **-> Server variables & methods:**